-On average, adults should optimally receive between seven and nine consecutive hours of sleep each night, but those needs vary from person to person.
+The American Academy of Sleep Medicine recommends adults should optimally receive between seven and nine consecutive hours of sleep each night, but those needs vary from person to person.
 Some people feel best with eight hours of sleep, while others do well with less at night and include daytime napping.

 Good sleep is just as important as eating healthy and exercising.
 It is one of our basic daily needs and critical for proper functioning during waking hours.